What is Social Audit?

 Social audit can be defined as a mechanism that is taken into use for the purpose of understanding, measuring, reporting and enhancing the overall ethical performance of an organization and for this purpose the involvement of its stakeholders such as its clients, employees, customers, creditors, suppliers, vendors, shareholders, and society is very important.

-This can be learned as a process that is used for the purpose of evaluating an entity’s involvement in social endeavors.
+This can be learned as a process that is used to evaluate an entity’s involvement in social endeavors.
 In other words, social audit aims to assess the type of social as well as environmental influence an entity has on the society and enable the local social service providers aware of the ongoing needs of the local community.

 Objectives of Social Audit